jreakin/travis-gop-research/README.md

       - A co-founder of Save Austin Now.
       - Treasurer for Fight for Tomorrow PAC.
       - A Republican Party executive in Texas.

+## Weird Vendors for MacKenzie Kelly's Races

+### PinPoint Action, LLC
+- Kelly's campaign paid $130,105 in 2020.
+- Owner is 'Michael Shirley', who's LinkedIn is [empty](https://www.linkedin.com/in/mikecshirley/).
+- The LLC is no longer active in Florida. [source](https://www.flcompanyregistry.com/companies/pinpoint-action-llc/)
+- WebArchive has a capture of the former [website](https://web.archive.org/web/20190417011050/https://www.pinpointaction.com/)
+- Last post on X was December 2020, congratulating Kelly for her win. [source](https://x.com/pinpointaction)
+- PinPoint Action and Potomac Strategies were the two largest expeses for MacKenzie Kelly's campaigns.